gwastro/pycbc/docs/ahope/segments.rst

 Other sections
 $$$$$$$$$$$$$$$$$$$

-For other modules in ahope we would see sections like [segment_query], [segments_from_cats] etc. which would provide the options provided to those jobs.
+For other sub-modules in the pycbc workflow module we would see sections like [segment_query], [segments_from_cats] etc. which would provide the options provided to those jobs.
 In this case the codes require rather specific input so for now these are hardcoded in this module and any segment like [segment_query] would either be ignored or could break the code.

 If there is a reason to do so we could add these sections in.

 ==========================================
-:mod:`pycbc.ahope.segment_utils` Module
+:mod:`pycbc.workflow.segment` Module
 ==========================================

 This is complete documentation of this module's code

-.. automodule:: pycbc.ahope.segment_utils
+.. automodule:: pycbc.workflow.segment
     :noindex:
     :members:
     :undoc-members: